 Legacy data archiving isn’t the first thing hospitals think of when it comes to saving money.
 But the right archiving strategy can mean the difference between efficiency and chaos, frugality and waste.
 For critical access hospitals (CAHs), which continue to face financial challenges, it can help save time and money while ensuring compliance with regulations.

 For nearly a quarter of a century, critical access hospitals have played an essential role in the U.S. healthcare delivery system.
 They are a part of the rural hospitals that care for nearly one in five Americans, many of whom would otherwise have limited or no access to care.

 But there are obstacles that threaten CAHs’ existence.
 Rural populations tend to skew older, have a higher incidence of comorbidities and a higher level of uninsured and Medicaid/Medicare patients.
 As a result, CAHs must provide care that is subject to less reimbursement and bad debt, taxing their already tight budgets.
 COVID-19 has only added to the problems CAHs face.

-The past decade has witnessed an accelerated closure of critical access hospitals (CAHs).
-In January 2019, the U.S. Health Resources and Services Administration reported that 95 rural hospitals had closed since 2010, with 32 of these being CAHs.[i]
-About 20 percent of Americans depend on rural hospitals for their healthcare services[ii] and the pandemic has magnified this need, with CAHs stepping up to alleviate pressure on larger hospitals.
-According to the American Hospital Association, Congress took action last year with several COVID-19 relief bills for rural hospitals, but more is needed.[iii]
+In the past decade, we have seen an accelerated closure of critical access hospitals.
+In January 2019, the U.S. Health Resources and Services Administration (HRSA) reported that 95 rural hospitals had closed since 2010, with 32 of these being designated critical access hospitals.
+According to the American Hospital Association (AHA), Congress took action last year with several COVID-19 relief bills for rural hospitals, but more is needed.